johnrodneybargayo/echo_cloud/README.md

   <img src="https://github.com/user-attachments/assets/d8ea19e1-c949-4e48-b88b-17712eb940bc" alt="VerbiVibe" />
 </div>

-# VerbiVibe
+# VerbiVibe 🎨✨

-VerbiVibe is a responsive web application designed for real-time word clouds and interactive happiness scale visualizations.
+VerbiVibe is a modern, responsive web application designed for real-time word clouds and interactive happiness scale visualizations.
 It enables users to submit words that dynamically build a word cloud, as well as participate in happiness level surveys.
-This application is optimized for desktop, tablet, and mobile displays.
+This application is optimized for desktop, tablet, and mobile displays with a playful and engaging user interface.

-## Features
+## 🌟 Features

-- **Real-Time Word Cloud**: Users can submit words, and the word cloud updates in real time based on frequency.
+- **Real-Time Word Cloud**: Users can submit words, and the word cloud updates in real time based on frequency
-- **Happiness Level Survey**: Collects happiness levels from users with a dynamic, visually engaging scale.
+- **Happiness Level Survey**: Collects happiness levels from users with a dynamic, visually engaging scale
-- **Admin Panel**: Manage questions, reset the word cloud, and view submission statistics.
+- **Admin Dashboard**: Modern dashboard with enhanced UI/UX for managing questions, presentations, and settings
-- **Question Manager**: Add, edit, and delete questions with an easy-to-use interface, organized in a 3x3 grid layout.
+- **Question Manager**: Add, edit, and delete questions with an intuitive grid-based interface
+- **Presentation Mode**: Start and control live presentations with QR code sharing for participant access
+- **QR Code Integration**: Generate QR codes for easy participant joining during presentations
+- **Real-time Synchronization**: Live updates across all connected participants during presentations
-- **Mobile-Friendly Design**: Fully responsive layout across desktop, tablet, and mobile devices.
+- **Mobile-Friendly Design**: Fully responsive layout with TailwindCSS for consistent experience across all devices
-- **User Authentication**: Google authentication allows users to log in, and their roles are automatically assigned (admin or participant).
+- **User Authentication**: Secure Google authentication with role-based access control
-- **Role Management**: Admin users can assign roles to users after authentication.
+- **Role Management**: Admin users can assign and manage user roles
-- **Database Reset**: Admin users can reset the word cloud and database data from the admin panel.
+- **Database Management**: Admin users can reset and manage application data
+- **Modern UI**: Enhanced with TailwindCSS, gradients, animations, and playful design elements
+- **Compact Card Layout**: Questions displayed as smaller, more manageable cards in a responsive grid

-## Installation
+## 🚀 Installation

 1. Clone the repository:
     ```bash